 All classrooms are equipped with phones.
-You will only be able to place local and toll-free long distance calls from your classroom phone.
+You will only be able to place local and toll-free long distance numbers from your classroom phone.
 Long distance calls related to school business are permitted.
+If a student has an emergency need of phone use, you or our office staff should place the call to the parent and then assist the student during the call.

 Cell Phones-Only use cell phones during non-student contact time unless using DOJO.
-Please do not use them during meetings or when students are around.
+Please do not use them during meetings or when with children.